 celpip vocabulary practice

-CELPIP vocabulary practice works better when the words stay attached to real situations.
-Instead of memorizing disconnected lists, study CELPIP vocabulary by topic, add synonym practice, and review in short sessions that fit between full practice tests.
+CELPIP vocabulary practice works better when words stay attached to real situations like housing, work, healthcare, customer service, and daily problem-solving.
+Instead of memorizing disconnected lists, study vocabulary by topic, add synonym replacement, and review in short sets you can still reuse in writing and speaking.

 • Synonym replacement